 As a holding company, SLF Inc. depends primarily on the receipt of funds from its subsidiaries to pay shareholder dividends, interest payments and operating expenses.
 The source of these funds is primarily dividends and capital repayments that SLF Inc. receives from its subsidiaries.
 The inability of its subsidiaries to pay dividends or return capital in the future may materially impair SLF Inc.'s ability to pay dividends to shareholders or to meet its cash obligations.
-Additional information concerning legislation regulating the ability of SLF Inc.'s subsidiaries in Canada, the U.S., the U.K. and Asia to pay dividends or return capital can be found in this AlF under the heading Regulatory Matters.
+Additional information concerning legislation regulating the ability of SLF Inc.'s subsidiaries in Canada, the U.S., the U.K. and Asia to pay dividends or return capital can be found in this AIF under the heading Regulatory Matters.

 SLF Inc. and Sun Life Assurance have each covenanted that, if a distribution is not paid when due on any outstanding Sun Life ExchangEable Capital Securities ("SLEECS") issued by Sun Life Capital Trust and Sun Life Capital Trust II, Sun Life Assurance will not pay dividends on its Public Preferred Shares, if any are outstanding.
-If Sun Life Assurance does not have any Public

-Preferred Shares, then SLF Inc. will not pay dividends on its preferred shares or Common Shares, in each case, until the twelfth month (in the case of the SLEECS issued by Sun Life Capital Trust) or sixth month (in the case of SLEECS issued by Sun Life Capital Trust II) following the failure to pay the required distribution in full, unless the required distribution is paid to the holders of the SLEECS.
+If Sun Life Assurance does not have any Public Preferred Shares, then SLF Inc. will not pay dividends on its preferred shares or Common Shares, in each case, until the twelfth month (in the case of the SLEECS issued by Sun Life Capital Trust) or sixth month (in the case of SLEECS issued by Sun Life Capital Trust) or sixth month (in the case of SLEECS issued by Sun Life Capital Trust) or sixth month (in the case of SLEECS issued by Sun Life Capital Trust) or sixth month (in the case of SLEECS issued by Sun Life Capital Trust) or sixth month (in the case of SLEECS issued by Sun Life Capital Trust) or sixth month (in the case of SLEECS issued by Sun Life Capital Trust) or sixth month (in the case of SLEECS) issued by Sun Life Capital Trust II) following the failure to pay the required distribution in full, unless the required distribution is paid to the holders of the SLEECS.
 Public Preferred Shares means preferred shares issued by Sun Life Assurance which: (a) have been issued to the public (excluding any preferred shares held beneficially by affiliates of Sun Life Assurance); (b) are listed on a recognized stock exchange; and (c) have an aggregate liquidation entitlement of at least \$200 million.
 Sun Life Assurance has not issued any shares that qualify as Public Preferred Shares as at the date of this AIF.